Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 The Role of State-Owned Enterprises in Advancing CCUS program explores the potential for state-owned enterprises (SOEs) to drive CCUS development and evaluates strategies to increase their impact.
 The work under this program will include desk research; engagement with government officials, SOEs and academia; analysis of how the form of government impacts the government/SOE relationship; development of strategies for increasing impact of SOEs on CCUS deployment, and roundtables to discuss initial findings and conclusions.
 The program will result in a raised awareness and understanding of the possibility of utilizing SOEs more effectively to advance CCUS in selected countries.

-The CCUS and Environmental Justice in Brazil program will contain four components: CCUS regulation, enabling policy, critical industry sector engagement, and climate justice sector engagement.
-The program will increase understanding of and support for CCUS among policymakers/regulators and environmental justice advocates in Brazil, ultimately reducing the time required to establish supportive CCUS policies and appropriate regulations.
+The CCUS and Environmental Justice in Emerging Economies program will contain four components: CCUS regulation, enabling policy, critical industry sector engagement, and climate justice sector engagement.
+The program will increase understanding of and support for CCUS among policymakers/regulators and environmental justice advocates, ultimately reducing the time required to establish supportive CCUS policies and appropriate regulations.
 The program will also ensure that environmental justice factors are identified and considered in CCUS policies and regulations.

 Informing and educating key decision makers on the importance of CCS deployment

-- The value of CCS as a climate risk mitigation measure
+- The value of CCUS as a climate risk mitigation measure

-- The advantages (e.g., measurability, permanence, and transparency) of integrating CCS into carbon markets.
+- The advantages (e.g., measurability, permanence, and transparency) of integrating CCUS into carbon markets.

 Providing decision makers with actionable insights